andriyadi/esp32-custom-vision/README.md

 As you can guess that this project is made with `Espressif IoT Development Framework` ([ESP-IDF](https://github.com/espressif/esp-idf)).
 So, I assume you're already familiar with it and have the development environment set up.
 Please check [ESP-IDF docs](https://docs.espressif.com/projects/esp-idf/en/latest/) for getting started instructions.
 If you use [Arduino for ESP32](https://github.com/espressif/arduino-esp32/) framework, I think it's still very easy to convert.

+This project can be used for **ESP-EYE** and **ESP-WROVER-KIT**.
+You should be able to use it for another board with camera, namely the one from TTGO.
+Just adapt the code yourself, PRs are always welcome.

 ## Architecture
 This image shows the architecture of the project:
 ![Architecture](https://github.com/andriyadi/esp32-custom-vision/raw/master/imgs/demo_architecture.jpg)